 Japan-India Summit Meeting

-On September 27, commencing at 11:40 a.m. for approximately 25 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, held a summit meeting with H.E.
-Mr. Narendra Modi, Prime Minister of India, who is visiting Japan to attend the state funeral for former Prime Minister Abe.
-The overview of the meeting is as follows.
+On May 24, commencing at 6:20 p.m. for approximately 70 minutes, Mr. KISHIDA Fumio, Prime Minister of Japan, held a Japan-India Summit Meeting with H.E.
+Mr. Narendra Modi, Prime Minister of India, who was visiting Japan to attend a QUAD (Japan-Australia-India-U.S.) Leaders' Meeting.
+The Summit Meeting was followed by a dinner meeting, which started at 7:44 p.m. for approximately 50 minutes.
+The overview of the two meetings is as follows.

 (1) Prime Minister Kishida expressed his gratitude for the warm hospitality extended by Prime Minister Modi during his visit to India in March, and stated that the reciprocal visits realized between the two countries in the year commemorating the 70th anniversary of the establishment of their diplomatic relations demonstrates the solid Japan-India ties.
 Prime Minister Kishida also stated that he was encouraged that the QUAD Leaders' Meeting had served as an opportunity to send a strong message on the importance of the rule of law and opposition to any unilateral change of the status quo by force.